-Fleece (sweatshirt fleece, polar fleece, etc.) is a favorite fabric for making homemade hammocks but you can also experiment with different materials to be used for different purposes.
-Fleece and flannel make cozy beds for winter time and cotton and denim make nice beds for warmer weather but no matter what fabric is used, watch for loose threads and discard the hammock if it is being chewed up.
+Fleece (sweatshirt fleece, polar fleece, etc.) is a favorite fabric for making homemade hammocks.
+Fleece and flannel make cozy beds for winter time, and cotton and denim make nice beds for warmer weather.
+No matter what fabric is used, watch for loose threads and discard the hammock if it is being chewed up.

 Clips for Hanging the Hammock

-Owners usually have to discard a few store bought hammocks due to chewing but the swivel clips they come with can be saved to make your own hammock.
-You can also buy a variety of clips, snap hooks, carabiners, shower curtain hooks and other assorted hardware or jewelry making supplies that can be used to attach hammocks to cages.
-Check your local craft, hardware or animal supply store for different options.
-Whichever option you choose, try to think about it in terms of safety making sure no toenails, feet, heads or other body parts could get trapped in the clips you choose.
+Owners usually have to discard a few store-bought hammocks due to chewing, but the swivel clips they come with can be saved to make your own hammock.
+You can also buy a variety of clips, snap hooks, carabiners, shower curtain hooks and other assorted hardware that can be used to attach hammocks to cages.
+Check your local craft, hardware, or animal supply store for different options.
+Whichever option you choose, try to think about it in terms of safety, making sure no body parts could get trapped in the clips you choose.